DanielWinning/LaravelBase/README.md

 - **Users** - a slightly modified user model and two seeded users - a super user and a standard user.

 ## Using this project
-First of all, clone this repo and be sure to set these values in your `.env` and enter your applications database settings:
+First of all, fork this repo.
+Make sure to set these values in your `.env` and enter your applications database settings:
 ```
 DEFAULT_ADMIN_PASSWORD=
 DEFAULT_ADMIN_EMAIL=